seal-io/docs/docs/application/project.md

 > - All project names within the system must be unique.

 ## View Project List
-Click `Application Management` on the navigation bar, then click the `Project` dropdown menu at the top, and click `Manage` to enter the project list.
+Click `Applications` on the navigation bar, then click the `Project` dropdown menu at the top, and click `Manage` to enter the project list.

 ![app-proj-mgt](/img/v0.5.0/application/project/app-proj-mgt-en.png)